Study of the U.S. Institute for Student Leaders from Europe

 OTHER ESSENTIAL PROGRAM INFORMATION

-All participant costs are covered, including: program administration; domestic travel and ground transportation; visa travel; book, cultural, mailing and incidental allowances; and housing and subsistence.
+All participant costs are covered, including: program administration, international and domestic travel, visa, books, housing and subsistence.

 Housing and Meal Arrangements

-All participants will receive the Department of State’s coverage of $100,000 with a $25 co-pay per medical visit and $75 co-pay per emergency room visit for the duration of the program.
-Pre-existing conditions are not covered.
-Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos
+All participants will receive the Department of State’s coverage of $100,000 with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
+Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
+Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.

-Program Requirements and Restrictions: Participants are expected to fully participate in the academic program.
+Participants are expected to fully participate in the academic program.
 They should attend all lectures and organized activities, and complete assigned readings.
-Candidates should be made aware that the Institute is very intensive and that there will be little time for personal pursuits unrelated to the program.
+Candidates should be aware that the Institute is very intensive and that there will be little time for personal pursuits unrelated to the program.

 Under no circumstances are participants allowed to arrive in the United States prior to the start date of the Institute or remain in the United States after its end date.
 Similarly, participants will not be permitted to leave the Institute to visit relatives or friends while in the United States.
 If a relative or friend wishes to visit them, it will be considered on a case by case basis in consultation with the ECA program officer and the host institution.
 Participants are required to return to their home countries immediately following the end of the Institute.

 Violations of program rules, host institution rules, or local, state or federal laws can be grounds for immediate dismissal from the program.
-It is important that these requirements and restrictions are clear to all candidates before nominations are submitted.
+It is important that these requirements and restrictions are clear to all candidates.

 English Language Ability